 On July 23, 2008, Barge DM932 owned and operated by American Commercial Barge Line, LLC (ACL) was struck broadside by the M/V Tintomara on the Mississippi River at River Mile Marker (RMM) 98 near New Orleans, Louisiana.
 The collision compromised the internal compartment of the barge, causing it to discharge a significant amount of No. 6 fuel oil into the Mississippi River (herein referred to as the "Incident").
 Natural resources within and adjacent to the Mississippi River were injured from exposure to oil as a result of the Incident.
 Public services provided by these natural resources were also injured.
-The natural resource trustees for the Incident (Trustees; see below) prepared this Draft Damage Assessment and Restoration Plan and Environmental Assessment (DARP/EA) to inform the public about natural resource injuries caused by the Incident; potential restoration alternatives considered to compensate the public for those injuries; and projects the Trustees propose as the "Preferred Alternative" to accomplish the goal of restoring, rehabilitating, replacing and/or acquiring the equivalent of those resources and the services they provide.
+The natural resource trustees for the Incident (Trustees; see below) prepared this Final Damage Assessment and Restoration Plan and Environmental Assessment (DARP/EA) to inform the public about natural resource injuries caused by the Incident; potential restoration alternatives considered to compensate the public for those injuries; and projects the Trustees identified as the "Preferred Alternative" to accomplish the goal of restoring, rehabilitating, replacing and/or acquiring the equivalent of those resources and the services they provide.

 This document is part of the Natural Resource Damage Assessment (NRDA) process being performed pursuant to the Oil Pollution Act of 1990 (OPA) and the Louisiana Oil Spill Prevention and Response Act of 1991 (OSPRA) by the Louisiana Oil Spill Coordinator's Office, Department of Public Safety (LOSCO); the Louisiana Department of Environmental Quality (LDEQ); the Louisiana Department of Natural Resources (LDNR); the Louisiana Department of Wildlife and Fisheries (LDWF); the Coastal Protection and Restoration Authority (CPRA); the U.S. Department of the Interior (DOI), represented by the United States Fish and Wildlife Service (FWS); and the U.S. Department of Commerce, represented by the National Oceanic and Atmospheric Administration (NOAA); collectively known as the Trustees.
-The purpose of the Trustees' proposed restoration actions, as outlined in this Draft DARP/EA, is to make the public whole for injuries to natural resources and their services resulting from the Incident by returning the injured natural resources and related services to their "baseline" condition (i.e., the condition that would have occurred but for the Incident) and compensating the public for associated interim losses.
-This Draft DARP/EA also serves as an Environmental Assessment to meet requirements of the National Environmental Policy Act (NEPA) by evaluating the reasonably foreseeable impacts of the preferred restoration actions on the quality of the physical, biological, and cultural environment in the Mississippi River watershed.
+The purpose of the Trustees' preferred restoration actions, as outlined in this DARP/EA, is to make the public whole for injuries to natural resources and their services resulting from the Incident by returning the injured natural resources and related services to their "baseline" condition (i.e., the condition that would have occurred but for the Incident) and compensating the public for associated interim losses.
+This DARP/EA also serves as an Environmental Assessment to meet requirements of the National Environmental Policy Act (NEPA) by evaluating the reasonably foreseeable impacts of the preferred restoration actions on the quality of the physical, biological, and cultural environment in the Mississippi River watershed.

-This Draft DARP/EA presents information about the affected environment (Chapter 2), the Trustees' estimates of exposure and/or injury and service losses to natural resources caused by the Incident (Chapter 3), the potential restoration alternatives and the proposed selection of the Trustees' preferred restoration alternative (Chapter 4), and an analysis of the potential environmental consequences of those potential alternatives (Chapter 5).
-The Trustees seek comments on the restoration alternatives evaluated in this Draft DARP/EA, including the Trustees' proposed preferred restoration alternative.
-The Trustees will consider these comments in development of the Final DARP/EA.
+This DARP/EA presents information about the affected environment (Chapter 2), the Trustees' estimates of exposure and/or injury and service losses to natural resources caused by the Incident (Chapter 3), potential restoration alternatives and the selection of the Trustees' preferred restoration alternative (Chapter 4), and an analysis of the potential environmental consequences of those potential alternatives (Chapter 5).
+This DARP/EA also addresses public comment received on the Draft DARP/EA, published on May 20, 2021 (Chapter 8).